 - we have specialists constantly monitoring and tuning our email servers to ensure the best possible deliverability rates; and

 - by using our mail servers, you're not subjected to sending limits set by providers such as Gmail (if you used such a provider, your email would end up bouncing on large sends).

 What happens if I don't configure a custom email domain?

 - Autopilot will send email from a pre-assigned domain name at our email server (i.e. firstname.lastname@example.org); and

-- anything you enter in the "From Email" field will be used as the "Reply-to" email address (i.e. the email won't come from that address, but when people click reply, it will insert what you entered in the "From Email" field.
+- anything you enter in the "From Email" field will be used, by default, as the "Reply-to" email address (i.e. the email won't come from that address, but when people click reply, it will insert what you entered in the "From Email" field.
 This ensures you receive replies to any emails you send).
 This can be changed to something other than the "From Email" if you wish to do so.
 Learn more here.

 Does configuring a custom email domain affect my incoming mail or any other aspect of my existing email setup?

 No, it will not.
 It will simply provide the necessary permission for Autopilot to send on your behalf.

 1. Go to Mail Settings and then click "Configure mail domain":

 3. To complete the setup, five DNS record changes are required to verify ownership of the domain.
 You may require someone from IT to help with this step as it requires logging into the host provider account where you registered the domain name to make the changes.